 Related Posts

 I'm pretty sure I made this purse in 8th grade.
-I still love it! ...Fair-Isle Knitting Experiments
+I still love it! ...Little Felted Purse

 I love felting purses.
-Here is one I made a year ago, it's just the right size for the essentials, phone, wallet, mayb...Felt Clogs
+Here is one I made a year ago, it's just the right size for the essentials, phone, wallet, mayb...Yarn Scrap Gift Bags

 Our family's christmas stockings all look the same and have for generations.
-Ari and I shared our holiday traditions w...Funky Gloves
+Ari and I shared our holiday traditions w...Ear Flap Hats

 Subscribe to: